History of the Incas: Tupac Inca Yupanqui

+Huayna Capac

-Túpac Inca's son Huayna Cápac added significant territory to the south.
+Tupac Inca's son Huayna Capac added significant territory to the south.
 At its height, Tahuantinsuyu included Peru, southwest Ecuador, western and south central Bolivia, northwest Argentina, northern Chile and a small part of southwest Colombia.

 Tahuantinsuyu was a patchwork of languages, cultures, and peoples.
 The components of the empire were not all uniformly loyal, nor were the local cultures all fully integrated.
 The portions of the Chachapoya that had been conquered were almost openly hostile to the Inca, and the Inca nobles rejected an offer of refuge in their kingdom after their troubles with the Spanish.
-For instance, the Chimú used money in their commerce, while the Inca empire as a whole had an economy based on exchange and taxation of luxury goods and labour (it is said that Inca tax collectors would take the head lice of the lame and old as a symbolic tribute).
+For instance, the Chimu used money in their commerce, while the Inca empire as a whole had an economy based on exchange and taxation of luxury goods and labour (it is said that Inca tax collectors would take the head lice of the lame and old as a symbolic tribute).

 Economic productivity was based on collective labor which was organized to benefit the whole community.
 The ayni was used to help individual members of the community in need, such as a sick member of the community.
 The Minka or teamwork represented community service and the Mita was the tax paid to the Inca in the form of labor.
 The Inca did not use currency, economic exchanges were by reciprocity and took place in markets called catus.

-Daily life

-A Curaca is in charge or the leader of each group of families also called allyus.
-Their clothing was made from alpaca fur and even a lot of their religious practices included using the animal as well.
-For shoes they would wear sandals.
-At the height of their civilization, there was an estimation of about 20 million Inca peoples.
-The universal language that was used was Quechua (KECH-WUN).
-However, there was no form of written language only things like symbols are found.
-They also mostly lived in a rural setting of villages rather than urban life of living in the cities.

-Religion

-The Inca people were very religious.
-They believed that evil could come about at any time and destroy them.
-They had sorcerers who were highly trusted and valued to protect from spirits.
-They also believed in the idea of spirits returning and being reincarnated and would take measures to make sure the next spirit has what it might need.
-According to the Incas all gods or goddesses come from the all-encompassing Sun God.
-The king himself is considered the son of the Sun God.
-The mythology is that the Inca people come from the Sun God so therefore they believe it is their duty to worship said Sun God with celebration.